sameer266/school-management/README.md

 # School Management System

 This is a comprehensive website for a school management system, designed to be applicable in real schools.
-The system is built using Django Rest Framework (DRF) and React, and it is currently deployed and in use in real schools.
+The system is built using Django Rest Framework (DRF) and React, Interated with chat bot using deepseek R1 AI model

 ## Features